Profile

 1. 1

-Rinse the sardines under cold running water to remove excess salt and carefully remove any bones.
+Rinse the sardines under cold running water and carefully remove the bones.

 2. 2

-Blanch the tomatoes briefly in boiling water, peel them, halve and gently squeeze out the seeds and excess liquid, then crush into a pulp.
+Blanch the tomatoes in boiling water, peel them, halve, remove seeds and excess juice, then crush into a pulp.

 3. 3

-Finely chop the garlic and mix it into the tomatoes with a pinch of salt.
+Finely chop the garlic and mix it with the tomatoes and a pinch of salt.

 4. 4

-Divide the dough into four portions and roll each out on a floured surface.
-Place onto a baking tray lined with parchment and spread with the tomato mixture.
+Divide the dough into four portions and flatten each on a floured surface.
+Place on a baking tray lined with parchment and spread the tomato mixture over the top.

 5. 5

-Top with sardines, a sprinkling of oregano, grated pecorino, a drizzle of olive oil and a grind of fresh black pepper.
+Scatter the sardines, oregano, pecorino, a drizzle of olive oil and freshly ground black pepper over the tomatoes.

 6. 6

-Bake in a hot oven at 230°C until golden and cooked through, around 15 minutes.
+Bake in a preheated oven at 230°C for about 15 minutes until golden and bubbling.

 7. 7